brettz9/asyouwish/README.md

 ![Options dialog](https://raw.github.com/brettz9/asyouwish/master/data/ayw-options/options-screenshot.png "Options dialog")

+To see the options dialog icon (which must be clicked to see the options), you will need to open the Add-on Bar (View->Toolbars->Add-on Bar (or Options->Add-on Bar).

 While I hope to simplify the dialog in the future for the average user, AsYouWish currently offers a rather high degree of control over exactly what privileges can be approved or even requested